-A service task represents a work item in the workflow with a specific type.
+A service task represents a work item in the process with a specific type.

 When a service task is entered then a corresponding job is created.
-The workflow instance stops at this point and waits until the job is completed.
+The process instance stops at this point and waits until the job is completed.

 A service task must have a